 Make Stretching A Daily Habit

-But if you’re starting to notice that getting into your kayak is much more difficult than it used to be, then consider incorporating 20-30 minutes of stretching into your daily routine.
+However, if getting into your kayak gets more difficult than it used to be, consider incorporating 20-30 minutes of stretching in your daily routine.
+This will help you loosen up your legs, back, and shoulders.

 Always Kayak With A Partner (or Partners!)